matthewkmayer/matthewkmayer.github.io/blag/content/post/repos-for-being-hired.md

 ### Show (working) example code

 A library should have working example code prominent in the README file.
-This (usually) means the project has been used in one fashion or another.
-Bonus points for showing how someone would solve the problem without the project and show how much better it is to use this solution.
+This indicates the project has been used in one fashion or another.
+Bonus points for showing how someone would solve the problem without the project and show how much better it is to use the solution the project provides.
 I find this important because I can get a gut feel for public API design or how a problem is approached by seeing the result as an end user.

 ### Have a link to a deployed example

-There's an awful lot of repos I've seen where it's a mismash of HTML, JavaScript and no easy example of how to view the web page.
+There's an awful lot of repos consisting of a collection of HTML and JavaScript without an easy example of how to view the web page.
 Static pages are cheap to free these days: toss the page up somewhere and put a link to it.
 This is valuable to me because I've seen so many different ways to have demonstrable code, I'm not inclined to spend more than a few minutes trying to figure it out.

 ### Make the READMEs useful for people who don't know what the project is or why it's important